BReATH-Brazilian-Research/breath/README.md

 ### BReATH Map and Patient Portal:
 These containers have a Layering Structure that intends to be an MVC.
 Divided into View, the top layer, Model, the middle layer, and a ServiceProxy as the bottom layer and link with the session manager.
 We used the [Proxy](https://refactoring.guru/pt-br/design-patterns/proxy) Design Pattern because of the service request complexity.

+**In the current version, we are temporarily using ConsoleApplication, terminal version of the application**

 ![](images\Diagram_Portal.PNG)

 ### DataWorflow: